-- 1 Do one of the following:

-- Click the Parallels icon II in the menu bar and choose Preferences.

-- If the Parallels Desktop menu bar is visible at the top of the screen, choose Parallels
+- 1 Do one of the following: - Click the Parallels icon | in the menu bar and choose Preferences. - Right-click the Parallels Desktop icon in the Dock and choose Preferences. - 2 Click Shortcuts.

-Desktop > Preferences.

-- 2 Click Shortcuts.

 3 Select a virtual machine from the sidebar, click the Profile menu, and select Edit profiles list.